Designer

 Creating a Project

 The first step in working with a project is creating one.
-Once you launch the Designer, the Open/Create Project window is displayed.
-Here you have the option to create a new project or open an existing project.
-Let's create a new project!
+Once you launch the Designer, the Open/Create Project window is displayed where you will see any existing projects and the option to create a new project.

 New Perspective Project